 The university provides a plethora of programs, grants and scholarships, as well as connections to resources outside the university offered by St. Louis-area groups and national organizations.

 The Committee on Institutional Cooperation (CIC) provides a directory of minority PhD, MFA and MLS candidates and recipients as well as a directory of women in science and engineering.
 To learn more about CIC resources, visit the CIC website.

 The Association of American Colleges and Universities (AAC&U) provides campus practices and resources for campus practitioners seeking to place diversity at the center of the academy’s educational and societal mission.
-Explore resources and information on the AAC&U website or read its publication Diversity & Democracy on the AAC&U’s Diversity Web.
+Explore resources and information on the AAC&U website or read its publication Diversity & Democracy on the AAC&U’s Diversity and Democracy website.

 Ford Foundation Diversity Fellowships are designed to increase the diversity of the nation’s college and university faculties by increasing their ethnic and racial diversity, to maximize the educational benefits of diversity, and to increase the number of professors who can and will use diversity as a resource for enriching the education of all students.
 Learn more about the fellowships on the National Academy of Sciences website.

 The National Science Foundation (NSF) offers the ADVANCE: Increasing the Participation and Advancement of Women in Academic Science and Engineering Careers program.
-Learn more about ADVANCE and other funding opportunities on the NSF website.
+Learn more about ADVANCE on its own website and other funding opportunities on the NSF website.